vmware-tanzu-labs/tanzu-validated-solutions/src/deployment-guides/tko-in-vmc-aws.md

 ![Health state of controller nodes](img/tko-in-vmc-aws/deploy-tko-vmc-16.jpg)

 The first controller of the cluster receives the "Leader" role.
-The second and third controllers will work as "Followers".
+The second and third controllers work as "Followers".

 ### Change NSX Advanced Load Balancer Portal Certificate